Learning Continuous Grasping Function with a Dexterous Hand from Human Demonstrations: Experiments

-For baselines, we use GraspTTA to generate 200 grasp poses for each object.
-For RRT, we set 10,000 nodes in the tree, and set step size $\epsilon=0.01$ and probability of sampling $\beta=0.5$.
+For GraspTTA, we generate 200 grasp poses for each object.
 For CEM-MPC, we set popsize $M=100$, time horizon $T=5$, number of elites $e=10$, and iterations $I=2$.
+For GraspIt, we search for valid grasp poses with 100 different random seeds and use the contact energy as the objective function.
+For motion planning with RRT, we set 10,000 nodes in the tree and set step size $\epsilon=0.01$ and probability of sampling $\beta=0.5$.